Lassington Wood

 Lassington Wood is a nature reserve near Highnam, Gloucestershire.
-Part of the estate of the Guise family since the 13th century it was donated to Gloucester County Borough Council in 1921.
+Part of the estate of the Guise family since the 13th century it was acquired by Gloucester County Borough Council in 1921 as permanent public open space.
 It is now owned by Tewkesbury Borough Council and managed jointly with Highnam Parish Council.
 The wood was the site of the Lassington Oak, a notable tree until it fell in 1960.

 History

 The wood was part of the 623 acre estate of the Guise family.
 The land had been granted to their ancestor Anselm de Gyse by John of Burgh, a son of Hubert de Burgh, 1st Earl of Kent, in 1274.
 The River Leadon formerly split into two channels, one of which ran by the eastern boundary of the woodland, this channel was diverted in 1867 and has since silted up.
 Sir Anselm Guise sold the estate in 1921 but retained ownership of the wood, which he then donated to Gloucester County Borough Council.
 This was as a mark of the Guise family's long association with the city.

 By 1980 the land comprised 2–3 acres of woodland.
 Consideration was given to donating the land to Tewkesbury Borough Council who were looking to improve and reforest the surrounding land.
 The woods are now managed by Tewkesbury Borough Council and Highnam Parish Council as a 7.05 ha nature reserve.
 The site is noted for its large number of bluebells.